Sarverott/SuperClass2018/README.md

-# SuperClass2018
+# SuperClass-Calculator

-WebApp for class competition calculation
+Programm to make easier calculation of superclass competition in Sl.TZN in Katowice